A brainstorming session with the team is always a learning experience.

 For the above situation, if no data is available, a tester will have to assume that it would not be a routine case and can be taken care of later on.

-- Is it OK to take the risk as the issue observed is severe?
+• Is it OK to take the risk as the issue observed is severe?

-- Can there be a temporary workaround available?
+• Is there a temporary workaround available?

-What to do next, how or why?
+What to do next, how or why

 Step 1: Investigate